 Quantum-as-a-Service: Definition, Advantages and Examples

-Quantum-as-a-Service (QaaS) is a concept similar to other “as-a-Service” models, for example Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).
+Quantum-as-a-Service (QaaS), also referred to as Quantum-Computing-as-a-service (QCaas) is a concept similar to other “as-a-Service” models, for example Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).
 Like those models, resources are made available via cloud-based platforms, typically via subscriptions or pay-as-you-go bases.
 The only differentiator with QaaS is that the resources are quantum technologies, quantum computing services, and/or quantum computing solutions.
 Care should be taken that the term “quantum” is not in use as a marketing buzzword, in which case the advantages of legitimate QaaS include:

 Quantum computing as a service, specifically, has a diversity of choices.
 Superconducting modalities, for example, are available through the IBM Quantum website and Rigetti Quantum Cloud Services.
 Quantum annealing is available through D-Wave Systems’ The Leap Quantum Cloud Service while a photonic device is available through Xanadu Cloud.
 Services such as Amazon Braket offer superconducting, ion trap, and neutral atom modalities, including QuEra’s own 256-atom device.
 And these examples are just a sampling of what’s currently on the market.